ATTORNEY FEES IN DISABILITY CASES

 However, some SSDI and SSI cases, which go into an appeal process, take years to resolve.
 In cases that go beyond the administrative hearing, to the Appeals Council or Federal Court, your lawyer can charge a higher attorney fee by filing a fee petition.
 The reason for this is that the attorney is doing years of work at the appeal level.

 For example, if you lose your case at the hearing level, then you can appeal your case to the Appeals Council.
-Likewise, if you lose there, you can file a case in Federal Court.
-In both instances, your lawyer will spend many hours, over the course of years, litigating your case.
+Likewise, if you lose there, then you can file a case in Federal Court.
+In both instances, your lawyer will spend many hours, over the course of a number of years, litigating your case.

 In those situations, your lawyer can submit a fee petition to the Social Security Administration.
-A fee petition can ask for the SSA’s permission to charge at attorney fee that is up to 25% of your back benefit.
+A fee petition can ask for the SSA’s permission to charge an attorney fee that is up to 25% of your back benefit.
 But again, only if the lawyer wins the case.
+Finally, your lawyer can still only charge an attorney fee if an SSA judge approves that fee.

 WHAT HAPPENS TO THE ATTORNEY FEE IF YOU HIRE MORE THAN ONE ATTORNEY?